gjadi-mej/Test-rst-rendering/tests/README.rst

   - Trace Redirection (if the Platform requires output traces redirection): set options in sync with the Serial to Socket Transmitter options.

 - Check `Application Options <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/applicationOptions.html>`_ declared in ``validation/microej-testsuite-common.properties``.
-  By default, options are initialized with suitable values to successfully execute the whole test suite and should not be changed.
+  By default, options are initialized with suitable values to successfully execute the whole Test Suite and should not be changed.
-  However in some particular cases, you can adjust test suite specific options or memory settings.
+  However in some particular cases, you can adjust Test Suite specific options or memory settings.

 Execution
 ---------

 - Right-click on the Test Suite Project and click on ``Build Module``.
-- Please refer to `Platform Qualification documentation <https://docs.microej.com/en/latest/PlatformDeveloperGuide/platformQualification.html>`_ to know more about test suites and how to get reports.
+- Please refer to `Platform Qualification documentation <https://docs.microej.com/en/latest/PlatformDeveloperGuide/platformQualification.html>`_ to know more about Test Suites and how to get reports.

 Troubleshooting
 ---------------